mebster/mebster.github.com/_posts/2007-02-01-introducing-the-cloud-at-cern.md

 My ideas were not always welcome, from gentle dismissals to stronger rebuffs.
 But my boss back then, Bob Jones, was kind enough to give me space such that I could perform a comparative study between the grid and the cloud, and write a [position paper](https://edms.cern.ch/ui/file/925013/4/EGEE-Grid-Cloud-v1_2.pdf).

 I'll let you read the paper if you want the detail, I hope it aged reasonably well.
-But if you're impatient, the main conclusion was that the cloud was there to stay, and grid applications would be built on top of the cloud.
+But if you're impatient, the main conclusion was that the cloud was here to stay, and grid applications would be built on top of the cloud.
 This turns out to be true.

 I'd like to acknowledge the contributions of my reviewers for this paper.
 Special thanks go to [James Casey](https://www.linkedin.com/in/jamesc000) for keeping me honest and resist attempts to water down my thoughts and of course [Cal Loomis](https://www.linkedin.com/in/charlesloomis), who was brave enough to launch into the crazy adventure with me that became SixSq.